The two most common formats for mechanic training programs are certificate and associate degree programs.

 The main difference is really that simple.
-Will you decide to learn about mechanics and complete a certificate program?
-Or will you decide to learn about mechanics PLUS take other subjects in an associate degree program?
+Would you like to master mechanics and complete a certificate program?
+Or would you rather master mechanics while taking other subjects in an associates degree program?

 Mechanic Certificate Training